ispeters/async_scope/asyncscope.md

 This example is based on real code in rsys, but it reduces the real code to slideware and ports it from Unifex to the proposed `std::execution` equivalents.
 The central abstraction in rsys is a `Call`, but each integration of rsys has different needs so the set of features supported by a `Call` varies with the build configuration.
-We support this configurability by exposing the equivalent of the following method on the `Call` class:
+We support this configurability by exposing the equivalent of the following member function on the `Call` class:
 ```cpp
 template <typename Feature>
 Handle<Feature> Call::get();